Coneriys/apache4/docs/content/reference/routing-configuration/http/load-balancing/service.md

 ---
-title: "Traefik HTTP Services Documentation"
+title: "apache4 HTTP Services Documentation"
 description: "A service is in charge of connecting incoming requests to the Servers that can handle them.
 Read the technical documentation."
 ---